-This soup would be Phase 2 or 3 for the South Beach Diet, due to the carrots and whole wheat orzo.
+This Vegetarian Pasta e Fagioli Soup would be Phase 2 or 3 for the South Beach Diet, due to the carrots and whole wheat orzo.
 If you substitute another pasta shape, it needs to be whole wheat pasta for South Beach.
-You could make this soup lower in carbs by using less carrots, beans, and pasta, but this can never be a very low-carb soup.
+You could make this soup lower in carbs by using less carrots, beans, and pasta, but this can never be a low-carb soup.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.